 Stage One: Interfaith consultation

-- The right to invite others to one's faith should not violate others’ rights or religious sensibilities.
-There should be transparency in the practice of inviting others to one’s faith.”
+- While people have a right to invite others to their faith, this should not violate others’ rights or religious sensibilities.
+There should be “transparency in the practice of inviting others to one’s faith.”

 - No faith organization should take advantage of vulnerable sections of society.
 Humanitarian work should be carried out with no ulterior motives and, in time of need, “what we can do together, we should not do separately.”

 Stage Two: intra-Christian consultation

-- understandings of conversion, witness, mission and evangelism, and concern for human dignity
+- common understandings of conversion, witness, mission and evangelism, and concern for human dignity

-- balance between the mandate to evangelize and the right to choose one’s religion
+- the balance between the mandate to evangelize and the right to choose one’s religion

 The WCC stance on proselytism